marcelogft/fromsources-web/docs/blog/kafka-docs.md

 When the broker receives the messages, it sends back a response.
 If the messages were successfully written to Kafka, it will return a **RecordMetadata** object with the topic, partition, and the offset of the record within the partition.
 If the broker failed to write the messages, it will return an error.
 When the producer receives an error, it may retry sending the message a few more times before giving up and returning an error.

+A producer object can be used by **multiple threads** to send messages

 **Mandatory properties**

 * **bootstrap.servers**: List of host:port pairs of brokers.